About

 Double acting baking powder is what is more widely available in supermarkets, so this is what is more commonly used in recipes.
 So I’ll be talking more about double acting baking powder.

-Types of acids that are added to baking powder (double acting)
+Types of acid that are added to baking powder (double acting)

 The first two ingredients are fast acting where most of the acid is released in the early stages of mixing.
 The latter three are slow acting, where heat is required to release the acid and most of the CO2 is produced during the bake time.
 Double acting baking powder usually contains a fast acting and slow acting acid.